J-Dahlgren/J-Dahlgren.github.io/resume.md

 ![IMG](images/profile.jpeg)
 ## About
-Jesper is a very dedicated system developer at work as well as in his free time.
-He is versatile and capable of building complete systems with electronics/embedded software, user interfaces and backend solutions combined.
+I am a very dedicated system developer at work as well as in my free time.
+I'm versatile and capable of building complete systems with electronics/embedded software, user interfaces and backend solutions combined.

 ### Most proud of